The perfect agency pitch process: 9 steps to win new business

 6. Answer the brief

 It sounds obvious, but it’s easy to drift away from the original brief as you get deeper into the process.
 Before you start adding bold new ideas, make sure you’re answering the client’s needs.
 The more decision-makers involved, the more cautious your approach may need to be.

 Committees rarely make brave decisions, so make sure your presentation gives them exactly what they’re asking for.
 As you approach the pitch day, keep reviewing the brief and ensure that your pitch matches their evaluation criteria.
 If you know how they’re scoring, structure your presentation around those points.

 7. Keep courting the client

 Your relationship with the client should be nurtured from day one.
 Look for regular opportunities to meet and develop the connection before pitch day arrives.
-Keep checking that your chemistry with the client is strong, because in the end, people buy from people.
+Keep checking that your chemistry with the client is strong because, in the end, people buy from people.

 8. Rehearse, rehearse, rehearse